RetroGameCraft/GSpawn-Doc/GSpawnDoc.md

 Simply select prefabs in the **Prefab Manager** and then click on the green arrow button to simulate the drag and drop operation.

 ## Changelog

+### GSpawn - Level Designer 3.2.8

+#### Improvements

+- Tags can now be assigned to **PillarInnerCornerMiddle** & **PillarOuterCornerOuter** pillar prefabs in a modular wall profile.
+This opens up the possibility of using different prefabs for the middle inner/outer pillars and it allows them to be picked correctly from the random prefab profile.

+#### Bug Fixes

+- Fixed spawning incorrect type of pillar in certain situations when spawning modular walls.